 One of the most essential qualities of a good tour guide is a great customer service experience and the ability to hold good conversations.
 It’s also important that they have a passion for travel as this will keep the audience interested and engaged.

 Make sure that they themselves are interested in the subject matter, because they need to be enthusiastic about what they’re saying.
+A practical way to assess this is by providing candidates with the opportunity to tell more about themselves.
+Ideally, you seek the ones who are inclined to narrate their life rather than reciting facts.

-6 .
-Knows their stuff
+6. Knows their stuff

 Tour guide characteristics

 Of course, you can’t expect your tour guide to know everything from day one.
-But hiring a tour guide who demonstrates an enthusiasm for learning and has clearly researched your tour company prior to their job interview, is key to ensuring that your staff are committed to learning and understanding the tours they provide.
+But hiring a tour guide who demonstrates an enthusiasm for learning and has clearly researched your tour business prior to their job interview, is key to ensuring that your staff are committed to learning and understanding the tours they provide.

 7. Multilingual